AlonEirew/extract-wec/README.md

 ```

 ### Project Output
-* By default a H2 dataset containing the crude extraction of coreference relations from Wikipedia (this resource can be used for experiments when generating the final version of WEC-Lang)
+* By default, an H2 dataset containing the crude extraction of coreference relations from Wikipedia (this resource can be used for experiments before generating the final version of WEC-Lang)
 * A JSON format resource of the WEC-Lang dataset

 ### Extracting WEC-Lang
 Make sure the Wikipedia Elastic engine is running <br/>
 * Running WikiToWECMain in order to generate the H2 database:<br/>
-  `#>./gradlew bootRun --args=wecdb`
+  `#>./gradlew bootRun --args=wecdb` <br/>
+  **Program output** - an H2 dataset containing the crude extraction of coreference relations from Wikipedia (this resource can be used for experiments before generating the final version of WEC-Lang)
 * Generate the WEC-Lang Json format file:<br/>
-  `#>./gradlew bootRun --args=wecjson`
+  `#>./gradlew bootRun --args=wecjson` <br/>
+  **Program output** - A JSON format resource of the WEC-Lang dataset